danielwidhiarto/Convo/README.md

 ## Features

-- Cross-platform compatibility: Enjoy Convo on both Android and iOS devices with a consistent and responsive user interface.
+- **Cross-platform compatibility**: Enjoy Convo on both Android and iOS devices with a consistent and responsive user interface.

 - **User Authentication**: Sign in securely with Firebase authentication using your email or Google account.

-- Real-time chat**: Engage in real-time conversations with friends and keep your chats synchronized across devices.
+- **Real-time chat**: Engage in real-time conversations with friends and keep your chats synchronized across devices.

-- Friend Search: Find friends by username and start conversations with ease.
+- **Friend Search**: Find friends by username and start conversations with ease.

 ## Getting started